 D) The Publication type of the source:

 Does the publishing process for this source "build-in" some quality control?
 Does it increase our trust?
+(The publication type gives clues about the authority and bias of the source.)

 Go to the next tab: The Claim.